Blog Cloud Native

 3. DevOps

-Development processes are key to leveraging a microservices architecture.
+Development processes are crucial to leveraging a microservices architecture.
 In a microservices architecture, services are developed independently.

-On the other hand, deployment and scaling are handled separately, most of the times by operations teams or automated processes.
+On the other hand, deployment and scaling are handled separately, most of the time by operations teams or automated processes.

 This requires close collaboration between development and operations teams.
-Alongside, it also needs automation to streamline the development and deployment workflow.
+Automation is also needed to streamline the development and deployment workflow.
 This is where DevOps arrives.

 Ci CD DevOps

-In other words, developers can create, test and prepare code changes automatically.
+In other words, developers can automatically create, test, and prepare code changes.
 This improves the velocity and efficiency of software delivery.

 4. Cloud Native open standards